This post may contain affiliate links. Please read our disclosure policy.

 The posset recipe I’m sharing with you today is a spin on this classic dessert.

 It is basically “curdled cream”.
 A creamy custard like pudding, made with heavy cream, sweetened with sugar, flavored with lemon zest and “curdled” with lemon juice.
-Make sure you strain the mixture to ensure it is extra smooth and creamy.
-There is no cornstarch used to “thicken” the dessert.

 The lemon juice causes a reaction with the cream resulting in it setting up.